buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 - **Saving Throws**:: +1 Will, +1 Fortitude
 - **Ability Score**:: Ability modifier for spells or Charisma

-The **first time** you take this Feat, if you can see it, you also know if it's magical.
+The **first time** you take this Feat, if you can see it, you also know if it' \*\*s magical.
 It costs one Action to activate magical sight and lasts one round.

 The **second time**, requirement Magic Proficiency 1, that you take the Feat, activating magical sight costs a Reaction.